Seven key steps for student grants & loans for distance courses

 Eligibility for further funds, interest-free status and other privileges associated with full-time status may be affected.

-Students enrolled in full-time studies who are not negotiating a new Canada Student Loan or BC Student Loan should contact Student Awards and Financial Support for information about keeping their existing loans in interest-fee status.
+Students enrolled in full-time studies who are not negotiating a new Canada Student Loan or BC Student Loan should contact Student Awards & Financial Aid for information about keeping their existing loans in interest-free status.

 Full-time Single Parents Bursary Endowment Fund